Fire and Rescue Department of Malaysia: History

 Firefighting services in Malaysia began in 1883 with the establishment of the Selangor fire and rescue volunteers led by H.F.
 Bellamy, with 15 active personnel.
 The Malayan Union Fire Services (MUS), based in Kuala Lumpur, was established after World War II, headed by Flight Lt.
 W.J.
 German.

 The firefighting services became the responsibility of state governments after the Malaysia Federation Agreement.
 The services were then integrated as a federal-level department on 1 January 1976, reporting to the Ministry of Housing and Local Government.
 The department received a new name on 15 May 1981: "The Malaysian Fire Services Department".

 On 8 January 1997, the Malaysian Ministerial Cabinet agreed to change the coat of arms, flag, and name of the Malaysian Fire Services Department to the Malaysian Fire and Rescue Department.
 These were officially launched in a ceremony at the Genting Highlands Fire and Rescue Station in Pahang on 21 February 1997, by Prime Minister of Malaysia Mahathir Mohamad.

-Insignia

-Flag

-The JBPM flag is divided into 2 sections: a red triangle with the department crest and the lower triangle, with 15 alternating golden yellow and blue stripes.

-Red

-Red symbolizes courage that is shown by firefighters in the line of duty during fire and rescue operations.

-Yellow & blue stripes

-The 15 yellow and blue stripes represent the fifteen state-level fire and rescue departments throughout Malaysia.

-Yellow

-The colour yellow symbolizes the department's high level of commitment to the public and stakeholders in the direction of a world-class firefighting service and also their loyalty to King and country.

-Blue

-The colour blue reflects the importance of water which is used as the department's main medium of extinguishing fires and emphasizes safeguarding the environment while carrying out emergency operations.

-Crest

-Crescent and Star

-The Crescent and Star signifies Islam as the guiding principle of the department.

-Firefighter helmet and crossed axes

-The helmet and crossed axes symbolize the importance of safety to every firefighter serving in the department.

-Paddy Flower

-The semi-circular grains of the Paddy flower symbolize the nine State Monarchy as well as the department's ability to carry out its duties in accordance with the Fire Services Act 1988.

-Clove hitch

-The Clove hitch represents the department's expertise in carrying out rescue work.

-Red and Yellow

-The colour red symbolizes courage, while yellow symbolizes the department's high level of commitment to the public and stakeholders in the direction of a world-class firefighting service and also their loyalty to King and country.

-JBPM pledge

-Section 5(1) & (2) Fire Services Act 1988 (Act 341) stipulates that the duties of the Malaysian Fire and Rescue Department firefighter are as follows: